The Good Guys (1968 TV series)

-The Good Guys is an American situation comedy that aired on CBS from September 25, 1968, to January 23, 1970.
+The Good Guys is an American sitcom that aired on CBS from September 25, 1968, to January 23, 1970.
 Forty-two color episodes were filmed.
 The program was produced by Talent Associates.

-Although some episodes, including the pilot, have been posted online in colour and black and white, the full series has never been released on home media or rebroadcast in decades, and a majority of the show remains unseen.
+Although some episodes, including the pilot, have been posted online in color and black and white, the full series has never been released on home media or rebroadcast in decades, and a majority of the show has remained unseen since its original broadcast.

 Synopsis

 The main characters are Rufus Butterworth (Bob Denver), the driver of a customized 1924 Lincoln turned taxi, and his childhood friend Bert Gramus, played by Herb Edelman, owner of a local diner and neighborhood hangout called "Bert's Place", which Butterworth advertised on the taxi's fender-mount spare tire covers.
 Plots usually revolved around "get rich quick" schemes that invariably backfired.
 In the second season (1969–1970), Rufus gave up driving the cab and became a partner with Bert in the diner, which moved to a beach location.
 Other characters included Bert's schoolteacher wife, Claudia (Joyce Van Patten), and diner regulars Mr. Bender, Hal Dawson, and truck driver Big Tom (played by Denver's Gilligan's Island co-star Alan Hale Jr.).

 Never a hit with viewers, The Good Guys failed to finish in the Nielsen Top 30 and was canceled during its second season.